banyan-god/banyan-god.github.io/content/posts/llm-rig.md

 ## 2. Selecting Hardware Components

-- **Motherboard**: Choose a board with sufficient PCIe lanes to support multiple GPUs.
-The SuperMicro M12SWA-TF is a popular choice for high-performance builds.
+- **Motherboard**: Choose a server or workstation board, primarily for the number of PCIe lanes and compatibility with multiple GPUs.
+I recommend the **SuperMicro M12SWA-TF**.
+While it’s an excellent board, its noisy chipset fan may need replacement with a beefier heatsink and a Noctua fan.

-- **CPU**: Opt for a robust processor like the AMD Threadripper PRO 5955WX.
+- **CPU**: Opt for a robust processor like the **AMD Threadripper PRO 5955WX**.
 The primary reason for choosing this CPU is its **128 PCIe lanes**, allowing you to connect multiple GPUs without bandwidth constraints.

-- **Memory (RAM)**: At least 128 GB of RAM is recommended to manage large datasets and minimize bottlenecks.
+- **Memory (RAM)**: Ensure compatibility between your RAM and motherboard.
+A setup with **128 GB memory** is recommended for large datasets and computational tasks.

 - **GPUs**: NVIDIA 4090 GPUs are ideal for LLM training due to their advanced Ada architecture.
 Key benefits include:
   - **24 GB VRAM**: Sufficient for handling large models and datasets.
-  - **Tensor Core Performance**: Fourth-generation tensor cores excel at bfloat16 precision, offering up to 660 TFLOPS of FP8 processing power.
+  - **BFloat16 Performance**: Fourth-generation tensor cores deliver exceptional performance with up to 330 TFLOPS of bfloat16 precision, ensuring efficient computation for AI workloads.
   - **CUDA Cores**: 16,384 CUDA cores ensure unparalleled parallel processing capabilities.
   - **Architecture Advantages**: Enhanced ray tracing, Shader Execution Reordering, and DLSS 3 technology for improved efficiency.

-  A setup with **2x NVIDIA 4090s** is a great starting point, with room to scale up to **4x NVIDIA 4090s** for advanced tasks.
+  A setup with **4x NVIDIA 4090s**, connected using riser cables like [this one](https://www.amazon.com/dp/B0CNNJHK93?ref=ppx_yo2ov_dt_b_fed_asin_title), offers top-notch performance for training LLMs.
+Several people discourage using just the cable due to potential PCIe errors, but in my experience, it worked flawlessly without any issues.

-- **Storage**: Invest in high-capacity SSDs for faster data access and efficient handling of large datasets.
+- **Storage**: Invest in high-capacity storage solutions.
+My setup includes **6 TB of NVMe SSDs** for blazing-fast access and **8 TB of HDD storage** for archiving.

-- **Cooling System**: Effective cooling (air or liquid) is crucial to maintain hardware longevity during intensive workloads.
+- **Power Supply**: Dual PSU setups are often necessary for high-power builds.
+I used **2x 1500 Watt Be Quiet PSUs** ([Amazon link](https://www.amazon.com/dp/B08F5DKK24?ref=ppx_yo2ov_dt_b_fed_asin_title)).
+Each PSU powers two GPUs, with one also powering the motherboard and CPU.

+- **Case/Frame**: For mounting, I recommend [this case](https://www.amazon.com/dp/B08XJGG2YX?ref=ppx_yo2ov_dt_b_fed_asin_title), which accommodates multiple GPUs and robust cooling.

+- **Cooling System**: Replace noisy chipset fans with heatsinks like [this one](https://www.amazon.com/dp/B074DXFB66?ref=ppx_yo2ov_dt_b_fed_asin_title) for quieter and more efficient cooling.

+- **Motherboard Baseboard**: Use a baseboard like [this one](https://www.amazon.com/dp/B09WHVF3SN?ref=ppx_yo2ov_dt_b_fed_asin_title) for proper fitting in the case.

 ---

 ## 3. Assembling the Rig

+- **Dual PSU Setup**: When using two power supplies, ensure one powers the motherboard and CPU, while each PSU powers two GPUs.
+Specialized adapters can help synchronize their power-on sequence.

 - **Compatibility Check**: Ensure all components are compatible to avoid assembly issues.